LighterThanAir7/SoundWaveTest/README.md

 # SoundWave
 Music streaming platform made as a college project.
-It was developed in multiple stages, reeconstructed from scratch two times as I expanded my knowledge and experience in web development.
+It was developed in multiple stages, reconstructed from scratch two times as I expanded my knowledge and experience in web development.
 It's far from a finished product but the idea was fully mine.

 Project started as a brief idea which I expanded on in my [Case Study](SoundWave%20-%20Case%20Study.pdf) and [Figma](https://www.figma.com/file/r17i8EyIzbl08ecTmZdIOM/SoundWave-Projekt?type=design&node-id=30-90&mode=design)